We Seek After

 1. Started your own blog (of course)

-2. Slept under the stars (an occasional night on the tramp with the
+2. Slept under the stars (an occasional night on the tramp with the kids when they were little, most recently every night at Lake Powell!)

 3. Played in a band